-The status of this stock relative to OSP in the U.S. Atlantic EEZ is unknown, but the species is listed as endangered under the ESA.
+The status of this stock relative to OSP in the USA Atlantic EEZ is unknown, but the species is listed as endangered under the ESA.
 There are insufficient data to determine the population trends for sei whales.
-The total level of human-caused mortality and serious injury is unknown, but it is believed to be insignificant and approaching a zero mortality and serious injury rate.
+The total level of human-caused mortality and serious injury is unknown, but the rarity of mortality reports for this species suggests that this level is insignificant and approaching a zero mortality and serious injury rate.
 Any fishery-related mortality would be unlawful because there is no recovery plan currently in place.
 This is a strategic stock because the sei whale is listed as an endangered species under the ESA.